antikrem/TypeSharpGen/README.md

 **C# to TypeScript Declaration Generator**

-Generate typescript from C# with simple syntax and a non-opinionated, extendable design.
+Generate typescript declarations from C# with simple syntax and a non-opinionated, extendable design.
 Loosely inspired by `TypeGen`, this project offers more features such as method declarations as well as more low level customization.

 ## Features

 * Streamlined usage - No config files or predefined attributes, all behaviour is clearly defined in `GenerationSpecification`s.
 * Customisable generation - Simply implement `GenerationSpecification` as many times as needed to declare how and what is generated.
 * Implicit dependent type generation - Missing types required for a valid generation will be implicitly picked up and emmitted.
-* Imports - All dependencies for a type will be automically detected, even between generation specifications and imported.
+* Imports - All dependencies for a type will be automically detected, even between generation specifications, and imported.

 ## Packages